buildpacks/spec/buildpack.md

 ## Types of Buildpacks

-- `userspace buildpack` - a traditional buildpack that does not run as root, and has access to the app being built.
+- `application buildpack` - a traditional buildpack that does not run as root, and has access to the app being built.
 - `stack buildpack` - a type of buildpack that runs with root privileges against the stack image(s) instead of an app.
 Stack buildpacks must not make changes to the build and run images that either violate stack compatibility guarantees or violate the contract defined by that stack's author.

 ## Buildpack Interface